-Sye Raa Postponed To Another Date To Avoid Direct Clash With War?
+Sye Raa Release Postponed To Avoid Direct Clash With War?

 Sye Raa Narasimha Reddy, the upcoming magnum opus of Chiranjeevi, is one such film for which the audiences are eagerly waiting for.
 It has a huge star cast featuring actors from various film industries.
 The film has been scheduled to release in theatres on October 2, 2019.
 However, some reports that have come online reveal that Sye Raa's release date be might be pushed ahead by a week to avoid a direct clash with the upcoming Hindi movie War, featuring Hrithik Roshan and Tiger Shroff in the lead roles.